 What To Do After A Storm

 Did your home take a recent hit from the weather?
-Sometimes taking action right away after a storm can reduce the chance of costly repairs to your roof.
+Sometimes taking action right away after a storm can reduce the chance of costly roofing repairs to your home.
 Chappell can give you some advice on what to do after a storm to ensure your roof is properly taken care of.

 Here are a few tips to help you get started: